-January 17, 2021, Centralia College was awarded supplemental Student Emergency Financial Aid Grants under HEERF II funds known as CRRSA.
-The amount awarded is equal to our HEERF I – CARES Act Funds $738,883.
-Awards will be made available to students thru Attestation Application stating that student have had COVID 19 educational related expenses. $650,000 will be made available in $500 awards to over 1300 students. $25,000 is being used for expenses above the $500 with an application to be completed and submitted for consideration.
+As of Jan.
+17, Centralia College was awarded supplemental Student Emergency Financial Aid Grants under HEERF II funds known as CRRSA.
+The amount awarded was equal to the HEERF I – CARES Act Funds - $738,883.
+Awards were made available to students through an Attestation Application stating that student have had COVID-19 educational related expenses.
+A total of $650,000 was made available in $500 awards to over 1,300 students.
+A sum of $25,000 was used for expenses above the $500 with an application to be completed and submitted for consideration.

 CARES/HERF 1 Funds - 2020

 On April 16, 2020, Centralia College signed and returned to the Department of Education that the institution has agreed to the terms of the CARES Act Certification and Agreement and assurances to use no less than 50% of the funds received to provide emergency ﬁnancial aid grants to CC students.